When you build a WebGL project, Unity creates a folder with the following files:

 An index.html file which browsers can navigate to load your content.

-A TemplateData folder (at least when building with the default template), containing the loading bar and other template assets.
+A TemplateData folder (when building with the default template) containing the build logo, loading bar and other template Assets.
+The build template folder is normally used to customize the appearance of the build while loading.
 See the User Manual page on WebGL templates for more information.

-The Development or Release folder contains the following files (the MyProject file name represents the name of your project).
-(Note that if you make a release build, files in this folder are compressed and have a .gz suffix.
-See the comments on Distribution size below.)
+The Build folder contains the following files (the MyProject file name represents the name of your project).

-A MyProject.mem file containing a binary image to initialize the heap memory for your player.
+A MyProject.asm.memory.unityweb file containing a binary image to initialize the heap memory for your player.

-A MyProject.data file containing the asset data and scenes.
+A MyProject.data.unityweb file containing the Asset data and Scenes.

-On some servers you need to make .mem and .data files accessible because the server needs to provide these files to clients.
+On some servers you need to explicitly make .unityweb files accessible, because the server needs to provide these files to clients.

 Access the WebGL options via the in the Build Settings dialog box. (menu: File > Build Settings…).
 In the dialog box, select WebGL from the Platform list, then select Player Settings….